Rise and Fall of Normal, Where the Technologies Taking Us

 The impact of the exponential development of technologies on individuals is shocking (Figure 4) because

-• Technological development will not cause any threat to their daily lives but rather improve it.
+Technological development will not cause any threat to their daily lives but rather improve them.

 In addition, the chaotic fiction and intricacies of exponential growth surprise, confuse, and challenge people's perceptions of events.